Type your question or keywords above and any related results will be displayed below

 Foster carers are classed as self-employed.

 The agency provides foster carers with membership to “Foster Talk”, a national organisation, that includes information for foster carers on their self-employed status (i.e. tax advice).
-In addition, foster carers are able to access financial guidance from Evolve’s agency accountant at no cost.

 See HMRC website, www.gov.uk/foster-carers/help-with-the-cost-of-fostering, for additional information.